SussexPsychologySoftware/Tutorials-and-Examples/README.md

 This guide is intended to introduce researchers and students to all the avenues they might need for conducting online experiments, starting from scratch and assuming no prior knowledge.
 If need any help conducting your experiment, or come across any resources we might want to add to this page, don't hesitate to get in touch at m.lovell [at] sussex [dot] ac [dot] uk.
 Everything listed here is free to use unless otherwise stated.

 ## Surveys
 All of the tools listed below can help you create surveys for your experiment too.
 However, if your experiment does not contain an interactive task, you will likely be able to handle most of your study through Qualtrics, which can handle assigning participants to conditions, follow-up surveys, email lists, and reminders too, amongst other things.
 The University of Sussex Psychology department has a subscription to this service.
+See our guide in the Qualtrics folder: https://github.com/Sussex-Psychology-Software-Team/online-experiments/tree/main/Qualtrics
 - Online Surveys https://www.onlinesurveys.ac.uk/ is another option.
 - If you would like to program your surveys then you can use SurveyJS https://surveyjs.io/, which has been integrated into jsPsych recently as well.